What is throughput?

 Throughput also applies to the people and organizations using these systems.
 Independent of the TPS rating of its help desk software, for example, a help desk has its own throughput rate that includes the time staff spend on developing responses to requests.

 Several related terms -- throughput, bandwidth and latency -- are sometimes mistakenly interchanged.
 Network bandwidth refers to the capacity of the network for data to be moved at one time.
 Throughput expresses the amount of data.
 Latency refers to the speed at which data is transmitted.

 Network throughput and latency together reflect a network's performance.

 Throughput vs. network bandwidth

 Bandwidth is the capacity of a wired or wireless network communications link to transmit the maximum amount of data from one point to another over a computer network or internet connection in a given amount of time -- usually one second.
 Synonymous with capacity, bandwidth describes the data transfer rate.
 Bandwidth is not a measure of network speed -- a common misconception.

-While bandwidth is traditionally expressed in bits per second (bps), modern network links have greater capacity, which is typically measured in millions of bits per second (megabits per second, or Mbps) or billions of bits per second (gigabits per second, or Gbps).
+While bandwidth is traditionally expressed in bits per second, modern network links have greater capacity, which is typically measured in millions of bits per second (Mbps) or billions of bits per second (Gbps).

-Throughput is necessarily lower than bandwidth because bandwidth represents the maximum capabilities of your network rather than the actual transfer rate.
+Throughput is necessarily lower than bandwidth because bandwidth represents the maximum capabilities of a network rather than the actual transfer rate.